oils-for-unix/oils/doc/syntactic-concepts.md

 ## Lexer Modes

-*Lexer modes* are a technique that Oil uses to manage the complex syntax of shell, which evolved over many decades.
+*Lexer modes* are a technique that YSH uses to manage the complex syntax of shell, which evolved over many decades.

 For example, `:` means something different in each of these lines: